 Below are 10 questions that you should consider when choosing a cloud provider.

 1. Does the provider own their own data centres?

 If the cloud provider does not own their own data centre then they and you will be relying on a third-party, which raises a number of risks to access the data.
 Such as, can they guarantee that the data is secure, what happens if something goes wrong- can they access the data immediately, what happens in the event of disaster such as fire?

 A good provider should ideally have more than one data centre, making the over-all service secure and robust.
 If one data centre were to fail, you can be safe in the knowledge that any additional centre can still continue supporting your critical data.

 Additional data centres will also provide the capacity to keep pace with your business if you choose to expand.

-EBC Group own 2 secure dual data centres which we have immediate access to 24/7.
+EBC Group own 3 secure data centres which we have immediate access to 24/7.
 Including a data centre housed at the BT Tower, Tower House in Birmingham City Centre.

 2. Where geographically are the data centres located?

 Ideally, you want your provider to have direct access to their data centre, whether this is onsite or within easy reaching distance.
 Those providers who distance themselves from the centres are unable to physically access your data should they need too.